nickless81/qhidapi/README.md

 License
-=======You may use, distribute and copy the files under the terms of GNU General Public License version 3 (see the file gpl3.txt for details).
+=======You may use, distribute and copy the files under the terms of Zero clause BSD License (see https://spdx.org/licenses/0BSD.html for details).

 This code is just a wrapper around Signal11's hidapi which is also available under the GPLV3 license.